 (Paraphrasing perhaps a touch.)

-This was an important shelter because of the water source, loads of game, fish from the Salmon River, and a few other things which I’ve forgotten.
+This was an important shelter because of the water source, loads of game, fish from the Salmon River which make for amazing salmon chilis, and a few other things which I’ve forgotten.
 This is a very sacred place for the Nez Perce people and they can truly say that they have ALWAYS lived here.

 At this point it was starting to sound like we were running out of things to say but were determined to at least get a paragraph out of it, so there was some guff about being rooted to the land or something.
 But then we got to the punchline.
 The zippy end that really just made my day.